aattsai/phase-0/week-1/tracking-changes-reflection.md

   -git add newfile.md
   -git commit -m "message"
 ###What is a pull request and how do you create and merge one?
   Pull request is to submit your changes to the repo on GitHub.
-To create - git push origin filename.
+To create - git push origin branch_name.
 Find the pull request button on GitHub, find the correct repo then click create pull request.
 Then click merge to merge.
+Go back to the terminal and type git checkout master to navigate back to the master branch.
+Type git fetch origin master and git merge origin/master to merge.
 ###Why are pull requests preferred when working with teams?
-  Pull requests allow people to work on different part of a project and merge on the work on GitHub.
+  Pull requests allow people to work on different part of a project remotely and merge all the work on GitHub.
 It makes working in a team easier and more efficient.